 The NWMO maintains a watching brief on worldwide developments in advanced fuel cycles, including reprocessing and recycling technologies.
-Previous detailed technical reports [Jackson, 2008, 2009, 2010] and summary watching brief reports [NWMO, 2011, 2012, 2013, 2015a, 2016, 2017a] are available on the NWMO website.
+Previous detailed technical reports [Jackson, 2008, 2009, 2010] and summary watching brief reports [e.g., NWMO, 2018a] are available on the NWMO website.

-Research and development work continued in 2018 in various countries and international collaborative programs to assess the technology and implications of advanced fuel cycles, including closed fuel cycles based on reprocessing, partitioning and transmutation (RP&T).
+Research and development work continued in 2019 in various countries and international collaborative programs to assess the technology and implications of advanced fuel cycles, including closed fuel cycles based on reprocessing, partitioning and transmutation (RP&T).
 Findings were presented at a number of international conferences and technical meetings.